univention/ucs-school/doc/kelvin/docs/installation-configuration.rst

 Python hooks
 ^^^^^^^^^^^^

-``/var/lib/ucs-school-import/kelvin-hooks`` is a volume mounted into the docker container, so it can be accessed from the host.
+``/var/lib/ucs-school-import/kelvin-hooks`` and ``/var/lib/ucs-school-lib/kelvin-hooks`` are volumes mounted into the docker container, so they can be accessed from the host.
-Its purpose is explained above in chapters `Python hooks for user object management (import hooks)`_ and `Python hooks for pre- and post-object-modification actions`_.
+Their purpose is explained above in chapters `Python hooks for user object management (import hooks)`_ and `Python hooks for pre- and post-object-modification actions`_.

 .. _`Handbuch zur CLI-Import-Schnittstelle`: https://docs.software-univention.de/ucsschool-import-handbuch-4.4.html